Master degree programme: Computer Science in Engineering

 Renowned Faculty of Computer Science according to the CHE-Ranking

-- Research-oriented specialization opportunities in the Master's program
+- Research-oriented specialization opportunities in the Master's programme

 -